Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 SeparationView 1View 2

-Cause of occurrencePrimary - in which a bend that goes beyond the norm is caused by the growth of any formation (of any quality).
-It can also be a consequence of vertebral pathology received from birth.Secondary - is caused directly by mechanical stress to which the spine has undergone.
+CausePrimary - in which a bend that goes beyond the norm is caused by the growth of any formation (of any quality).
+It can also be a consequence of the pathology of the vertebrae received from birth.Secondary - is caused directly by the mechanical influences that the spine has undergone.

-Causes of occurrence
+Causes

-Since a pathological phenomenon can be defined as congenital or acquired, the causes of occurrence are many and varied.
+Since a pathological phenomenon can be defined as congenital or acquired, the causes of occurrence are numerous and varied.
 It is worth dividing them into two large groups.
 The first includes the causes of congenital lordosis, the second - acquired.

 Congenital pathology - causes: